hb020/sds1004x_bode/README.md

 This is a work in progress.
 This section is to be merged properly in the below readme once work is done.

+Status: the SDS824X-HD does initialise the connection, configures the AWG, but then refuses to start the sweep.
+Something messy with SYN/ACK replies.
+Digging....

 # Siglent SDS1004X-E and SDS800X-HD Bode Plot

 Bode plot with Siglent SDS1004X-E and SDS800X-HD oscilloscopes and a non-siglent AWG.